 - Request electronic patient summaries of data for specific patients, and extract these with the Monarch programming language.

 - Install a custom MUMPS program on each facility's VISTA system.

 - Use the data extracted from VISTA that appears in the MCA production system.

 The VA Pharmacy Benefits Management database includes information on pharmaceuticals dispensed to each VA outpatient, and the cost of the prescribed drugs.
 The cost estimate does not include the cost of dispensing.
 VA researchers cannot directly access the PBM file; they must make a request of the Pharmacy Benefits Management program.
 (Details on the contents of this file, and how to access it, may be found at the VA Information Resource Center (VIReC) website.

 The PBM data does not include the cost of dispensing pharmaceuticals.
 Medicaid pays pharmacies a fee of $2 to $5 per prescription to cover this cost.
-For 2009, MCA reported that the average per prescription dispensing costs for outpatient pharmacy was $11.40, of which $6.63 was the actual dispensing costs and $4.77 was allocated indirect costs.
+In 2019, based on findings from the VISTA drug file, the average per prescription dispensing cost for outpatient pharmacy was $17.17 per 30-day fill.

 Alternatively, the MCA Pharmacy (PHA) NDE contains essentially the same information.
 The main difference is that the MCA NDE does not include the dosing instructions.
 But it does include full details about what was dispensed (exact drug, including pill size) and the cost of the medication.
 Details about this file are in the VIREC Research User Guide for the Veterans Health Administration Decision Support System Clinical National Data Extracts (email VIReC).